Risks of writing your own Will

 There are hundreds of ‘do-it-yourself’ Will templates available online.
-But what are the risks of writing your own will without professional assistance?
+But what are the risks of writing your own Will without professional assistance?

-When to create a Will?
+When to create a Will

 Of course, writing a Will is always more important when you have a family and assets to leave to them.
 If you have children, you’ll want to appoint guardians for them if you pass away when they’re still minors.
 Furthermore, leaving money in a trust for your children makes sure their education and development will be taken care of.

-What risks of ‘do-it-yourself’ Wills
+What risks of diy Wills?

-Though you can find hundreds of templates for Wills on the Internet, drawing up a Will without professional help can have serious consequences:
+Though you can find hundreds of templates for Wills on the internet, drawing up a Will without professional help can have serious consequences:

 - You could write instructions that are unclear and, so, can’t be carried out